abowisam/Antarctica_Website/README.md

 ## ✍️ Author

 **Mohammed Badran**
-Jatt High School

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-Special thanks to:
-- Emil Al-Aru (Teacher)
-- Family and friends for their support
-- Antarctic research community for inspiration

----

 <p align="center">Made with ❤️ by Mohammed Badran</p>